 What is a Use Case Diagram

-The use case diagram for online shopping system shows the sample behavior of the software.
+The UML use case diagram for online shopping system shows the sample behavior diagram of the software.
 It includes the project functions using use cases, actors, and their connections.

 Importance of UML Use Case Diagram

-Helping the developers and businesses with system management is one of the importance of the UML use case diagram.
+One of the benefits of the UML use case diagram is that it assists developers and businesses with system management.
 It includes the procedures from the viewpoint of users.

 UML Use Case Diagram for Online Shopping with Explanation

-The use case diagram example for online shopping system has two main illustrations.
+The use case diagram example for the online shopping has two main illustrations.
 These illustrations describe the system’s general and specific processes.

 Online Shopping System General Use Case

 This diagram shows the general processes of online shopping.
-It is based on the activities done by the shopping admin, customers, and sellers in the system.
+It is based on the activities performed by the shopping admin, customers, and sellers in the system.

 The diagram shows the main use cases in online shopping.
-The use cases are the User’s information management, Book information management and updates, borrowers management, and management of transaction records.
+Use cases include managing user information, managing and updating book information, managing borrowers, and managing transaction records.

 Use Case Diagram using Include and Extend

-The use case diagram using include and extend is used to elaborate the proceeding diagrams.
+The use case diagram using include and extend is used to elaborate on the preceding diagrams. “include” means that the use cases are needed to finish the task, while “extend” means that they are not.

 Users Information Management Use Case Diagram